 Practicing gratitude is just that—a practice.

-So, like any good habit, we’ve got to train ourselves to have a watchful eye for both the big blessings the tender little mercies.
+So, like any good habit, we’ve got to train ourselves to watch carefully for the big blessings and the tender little mercies.

 Miracles are everywhere all the time!

 Here are a few daily gratitude examples from my gratitude taken from my gratitude journal.

 The Tender Mercies (The Little Things)

 - A butterfly landed on my hand today!